Prudential Ramps Up Hiring, Bolsters Support For Newcomers To Jumpstart Their Careers As Financial Representatives

 Mr Tang Jia Hao , 25, joined Prudential Financial Advisers (PFA) as a Wealth Manager in February 2024.
 He is in his final semester in university and will graduate in May.

-For more information on how Prudential is supporting new entrants in their transition to a career as a Financial Representative, please visit: or contact [email protected] .
+For more information on how Prudential is supporting new entrants in their transition to a career as a Financial Representative, please visit: or contact ... .

 [1] Terms and conditions apply.